Skip to main content

 Primary site

 Tertiary academic medical center.
 62-bed ED with three major resuscitation bays.
-Comprehensive Stroke Center, STEMI receiving center, LVAD and heart transplant program.
+Comprehensive Stroke Center, STEMI receiving center, LVAD and organ transplant program.

 Phoenix Children's Hospital